 - Cover your arms, legs, hands and neck.
 Usually, the weather in the BWCA is cool when the black flies are out, so this is not a problem.
 Buffs offer good neck protection.
 Sun gloves will cover most of your hands without interfering with your fishing.
 Cuff-less long sleeve shirts are best (so there is no opening in the bottom half of the sleeves).
 If you are so inclined, you can also wear bug-repellent clothing.

 - Wear light colored clothing.
 Black flies seem to be more attracted to darker colors.

-- Have a good bug repellent with you.
+- Have a good bug and black fly repellent with you.

 - Put your gear on and ignore the little buggers.
 Knowing they can’t bite you should give you peace of mind.